cloudxabide/devops/install_HexGL.md

 # Install and run HexGL (using Apache)

-I have 2 different approaches listed below (apache or python:SimpleHTTPServer).
+I have 2 different approaches listed below (Using Apache or python:SimpleHTTPServer - the python method is what the author intended).

-Additionally - I put my "web content" in a "web directory" and apply the SELinux contexts, mostly because that seems like a good practice.
+Additionally - regardless of the method, I put my "web content" in a "web directory" and apply the SELinux contexts, mostly because that seems like a good practice.
+(You may have to mess around with file system permissions)

 ## Basic Provisioning from AWS Console
 -- Create an EC2 instance